NVIDIA/deepops/docs/k8s-cluster/README.md

 ## Using Kubernetes

-Now that Kubernetes is installed, consult the [Kubernetes Usage Guide](kubernetes-usage.md) for examples of how to use Kubernetes.
+Now that Kubernetes is installed, consult the [Kubernetes Usage Guide](kubernetes-usage.md) for examples of how to use Kubernetes or see the [example workloads](../../workloads/examples/k8s/README.md).

 ## Optional Components